erickfis/NOAA-Storm-Database/readme.md

 ### Most Property Damaging event in a single occurrence

-Most Property Damaging event in a single occurrence

 In order to determine what were the most property damaging events in a single occurrence, we need to see how damages are distributed along the occurrences.